 4. Plan to accommodate potential schedule changes.
 Plan overnight travel to depart the second day in port.
 Plan to arrive back to the port city well before the scheduled on-ship time.

 5. Take ownership and responsibility over your own experience.
 Do not blindly follow others.
 Do your own research on locations, providers, activities, etc., in advance, and make sure you feel comfortable with how safe the experience is.
 Organize travel for others with care and due diligence.

 Don't Wait!
 Plan Ahead!

 With limited resources available on the ship and many competing priorities, we advise voyagers to arrive at embarkation with a rough idea of plans for every country.

 Step 1: Go inward first!
-Before making plans, reflect and consider personal preferences (Nature or city?
-Beach or mountains?
-A lot of people or a few people?
-Being spontaneous or sticking to a plan? etc.).
+Before making plans, reflect and consider your own personal preferences.
 Experiences designed with intention from this foundation set voyagers up for the most fun, impactful, and fulfilling experience.

-Step 5.
-Book any must-see/must-do experiences before embarkation.
+Step 5: Lock it in!
+Solidify your must-see/must-do experiences before embarkation.